 I have never taken to tea as a beverage apart from the occasional Iced Tea, the oxidant rich White Tea or the warm Jasmine Tea.
-During a quiet weekend trip to Coonoor , I was presented with a tea theme 7 course dinner in Tea Nest where I was staying.
-Needless to say, I could not resist indulging in the innovative delicacies and am glad I did…
+During a quiet weekend trip to Coonoor , I was presented with a 7 course dinner in Tea Nest where I was staying which included Tea Themed Dishes.
+Needless to say, I could not resist indulging in the innovative delicacies and am glad I did.

 Tea Smoked Chicken (Mushroom) Soup: A concoction of light aromatic tea and coconut milk with a dash of lemon generously laced with pieces of smoked chicken and mushroom.
 The initial taste was Thai but the after taste was distinctly tea.
 It opened up our taste buds setting the stage for the indulging Tea Evening on our dinner plate.